binarytrails/ring-for-the-web/Server/Go/README.md

 ### Using SWIG for C++

-There is some documentaiton about how to use SWIG and Go on their [website](http://www.swig.org/Doc2.0/Go.html) but it is not always accurate(i.e. [type mappings](http://www.swig.org/Doc2.0/Go.html#Go_primitive_type_mappings) such as int -> int where in reality int32 -> int).
+There is some documentation about how to use SWIG and Go on their [website](http://www.swig.org/Doc2.0/Go.html) but it is not always accurate(i.e. [type mappings](http://www.swig.org/Doc2.0/Go.html#Go_primitive_type_mappings) such as int -> int where in reality int32 -> int).
 Starting from Go 1.2 (I am using [1.6.2](https://golang.org/doc/go1.6#swig)), SWIG has been merged into Go which implies that you don't need to run a variety of SWIG commands by hand.
 Go handles almost everything.

 #### Compiling and running

-There is two ways to do it:
+There are two ways to do it:

 	go build -v
 	./web-go-cpp